jjfernandez99/singin-google-php/README.md

-# Google Login with PHP SDK
+# Ejemplo de sing in con Google y PHP

-## Create a Google API Project

-Firstly, you need to create an application with Google which will allow you to register your site with Google.
-It allows you to set up basic information about your website and a couple of technical details as well.

-Once you’re logged in with Google, open the [Google Developers console](https://console.developers.google.com/).
-That should open up the **Google Dashboard** page, as shown in the following screenshot.

-### Dashboard

-From the top-left menu, click on the **Select a project** link.
-That should open up a popup, as shown in the following screenshot.

-### New Project Pop Up
+## Crear un proyecto en GCP

+se debe de crear un poryecto de GCP.

+### crear pantalla de consentimiento (OAuth consent screen)

+se crea una pantalla de concentimiento de tipo **Extenal**

+### crear el ID del cliente OAth

-Click on the **New Project** link and it will ask you to enter the **Project Name** and other details.
+de tipo  **aplicaicon web** link and it will ask you to enter the **Project Name** and other details.
 Fill in the necessary details, as shown in the following example.

 ### Create New Project